 Some states also provide sales tax certificates to non-profit organizations that exempt them from paying sales taxes on certain products.

 This topic is particularly complicated for eCommerce business owners or businesses that sell digital products.
-Their items are often available for anyone in the US, so it’s not clear as to which state’s laws should be applied.
+Their items are often available for anyone in the US, so it’s unclear which state’s laws should be applied.
 We’ll get to that in just a bit.

-The main takeaway here is to check with your state to confirm the tax laws for your product or service.
+The main takeaway here is to check with your state to confirm your product or service’s tax laws.

-Once it is determined that your product or service is taxable, you must pay taxes for any state that is categorized as a “tax nexus” for your business.
-This term refers to the location(s) of your business, your goods, and your customers.
+Once it is determined that your product or service is taxable, you must pay taxes for any state categorized as a “tax nexus” for your business.
+This term refers to your business’s location(s), your goods, and your customers.

 If you operate a brick-and-mortar store, you probably have just one nexus state.
 When more locations come into play, additional nexus states may be established.